Optimal extension to Sobolev rough paths: Introduction

 In this article we shall consider weakly geometric rough paths with respect to a fractional Sobolev topology with regularity~$\alpha$ and integrability~$p$.
 This seems to be a very natural choice as Sobolev spaces provide a very successful framework to deal with (classical) ordinary and partial differential equations.
-It turns out that the notion of so-called Sobolev rough paths (Definition~\ref{def:Sobolev geometric rough path}) is not only a feasible object in the context of rough path theory, see~\cite{Liu2020b}, but also offers many favourable properties, which are not provided by the commonly used distances on the rough path spaces such as H\"older or $p$-variation.
+It turns out that the notion of so-called Sobolev rough paths (Definition~\ref{def:Sobolev geometric rough path}) is not only a feasible object in the context of rough path theory, see~\cite{Liu2021}, but also offers many favourable properties, which are not provided by the commonly used distances on the rough path spaces such as H{\"o}lder or $p$-variation.
 For instance, let us recall that the classical Sobolev spaces for $p<\infty$ are known to be strictly convex Banach spaces.
 Furthermore, note that Sobolev spaces cover the H{\"o}lder spaces as a special case by setting $p=\infty$.

-Our first contribution is to prove that every path of Sobolev regularity~$\alpha$ and integrability~$p$ can be lifted to a Sobolev rough path provided $1/p <\alpha <1$.
-For this purpose, we follow the approach based on Hairer's regularity structures~\cite{Hairer2014} for $\alpha \in (1/3,1/2)$.
-While this approach in the case of H\"older continuous paths is actually a fairly simple application of the reconstruction theorem, the case of Sobolev regular paths requires some serious and novel work since it lies outside the current framework of regularity structures.
-In particular, we need to generalize the notion of a model within the framework of regularity structures.
-In order to obtain the analogue assertion of the Lyons--Victoirs extension theorem for Sobolev paths with arbitrary low regularity~$\alpha$, we crucially rely on a discrete characterization of Sobolev spaces as recently provided by \cite{Liu2020}.
-These two ways of constructing rough path lifts have different advantages as discussed in Section~\ref{sec:lifting}.
+Our first contribution is to prove that every path of Sobolev regularity~$\alpha$ and integrability~$p$ can be lifted to a Sobolev rough path provided $1/p <\alpha <1$, which represents a Lyons--Victoirs extension theorem for Sobolev paths with arbitrary low regularity.
+For this purpose, our approach combines ideas from \cite{Lyons2007a} with a discrete characterization of fractional Sobolev spaces as recently provided by~\cite{Liu2020}.
+Furthermore, our Sobolev extension theorem provides the existence of a joint Sobolev rough path extension given, for example, two Sobolev rough paths taking values in lower dimensional free nilpotent groups.

 Besides its originally non-constructive nature, a second concern with the Lyons--Victoir extension theorem is the fact that it does of course not provide a canonical way to lift a path.
 It is even well-known that the existence of one rough path lift ensures the existence of infinitely many rough path lifts and thus one is left with the task to select in some way a canonical one.
 The usual way to circumvent this issue is to keep (if possible) the probabilistic nature of the driving signal~$X$ in mind.
 Then, it is possible to select a canonical rough path lift based on some type of stochastic integration, see, e.g., for fractional Brownian motions~\cite{Coutin2002} or for martingales~\cite{Coutin2005}.